 The area surrounding Florence is surrounded by Tuscanian vineyards, olive groves and popular spots like Sienna, Pisa.
 This makes Tuscany ideal for as a gay wedding destination in Italy because you can have the ceremony in Florence, then honeymoon in the region.
 Our favourite spot is Lucca town, around 1 hour away, which is also the birth town of Puccini.

 We love the civil ceremony that this cute couple did at the Piazza della Signoria palace in Florence:

-There are 5 major lakes in the Italian lake district – Lakes Maggiore, Lugano, Como, Iseo and Garda, each with its unique character.
-We particularly fell in love with Lake Como, a glacier-lake with a maximum depth of 425 metres (1,395 feet), making it one of the deepest lakes in Europe.
-It's also one of our favourite romantic places in Italy.
-For Star Wars fans, you'll recognise it in Attack of the Clones when Luke and Padmé were wooing each other…all of that was filmed right here!
+There are 5 major lakes in the Italian lake district – Lakes Maggiore, Lugano, Como, Iseo, and Garda, each with its unique character.
+We particularly fell in love with Lake Como, a glacier-lake with a maximum depth of 1,395 feet (425 meters), making it one of the deepest lakes in Europe.
+It's also one of our favorite romantic places in Italy.
+For Star Wars fans, you'll recognize it in Attack of the Clones when Annakin and Padmé were wooing each other…all of that was filmed right here!

 Happy travels are safe travels

 - Check out these gay friendly hotels in Venice